gotbbt14BrittanyGates/wagmi-extended/README.md

 ### API

-You can import all the functions and hooks directly from `wagmi-extended`.
+You can import all the functions, types and hooks directly from `wagmi-extended`.
 For example:

 ```bash
 import {